elipapa/markdown-cv/index.md

 [**Cluster Analysis Explorer**](https://cmndrsn.shinyapps.io/clusterappgitlab/)<i class="fas fa-link">

 A common issue with musical analyses is the inability to *hear* what an analyst is describing in a musical work.
 To address this issue, I developed interactive visualization of a cluster analysis of musical data with interactive dendrograms, scatter plots, and audio playback functionality using *Shiny* for *R* and *JavaScript*.
-I developed the application during my graduate residency with the Sherman Centre for Digital Scholarship.
+I developed the application during my graduate residency with the Lewis & Ruth Sherman Centre for Digital Scholarship.

 ### *Other Projects*